Saturday, April 20, 2013

 Ample windows allow light in while affording views, shown here in the living room

-A trio of windows in a projecting bay extends the building into the landscape while capturing views
+Windows in a projecting bay extend into the landscape while capturing views

-Light from south facing windows blasts into the living room, warming it visually in a long winter.
+Light from south facing windows blasts the living room, warming it visually

 Bungalows use built-in furnishings to make efficient use of limited interior spaces, as these encroach less into space than free-standing furniture.
 Some people think this makes a virtue of necessity in what is, by modern standards, a spatially limited environment, but the fact is, it actually works.
 Built-ins are one of the many schemes bungalow designers deployed to optimize the functionality of compact spaces while amplifying their perceived spaciousness.
 The literature of the era is replete with humour about the mildly obsessive use of every square inch of interior space for some sort of built-in or other, from inglenooks to sideboards and even ironing boards.
 The analogy with how space is turned to account in yacht design is perhaps not inapt.
 But built-ins can also work to help make rooms feel cozier while adding the visual interest of high quality finishing materials to designs.
 One highly pleasing form of built-in is the window seat - literally a seat fitted into a small bay or nook that projects out into the world, if only just slightly.
 This not only effects jogs in exterior walls, which makes the building feel more fitted into its physical surroundings, it also adds charm and convenience to interiors.
 Window seats serve as intimate, much-loved spaces for sitting, reading and sipping coffee, or conversing with another person, all of which happens in what feels like a gardened or landscaped setting.
 In this sense, window seats function as an outdoor room in miniature.

-Indirect morning light admitted by casement windows expands the apparent size of a modest dining room
+Indirect morning light expands the apparent size of a modest dining room

 As Sarah Susanka, author of The Not So Big House and other works on home design, points out, a seat built into a window can also serve as a device to capture additional light for the room.
 Above, a leaded-glass transom window and wood-panelled sidewalls admit and reflect more light than a standard window casing, functioning as a kind of light fixture that's framed right into the wall.
 The source of light is external and obeys its own commands rather than those of a switch, but the glazing and the layered surfaces admit this found-light deep into the room.
 The effect is to make it feel both more inviting and larger than if it were less well illuminated.

-Originally open to the elements, now a sun room with a built-in seat
+Once open to the elements, now with a built-in window seat

 Rooms with excellent sun access, generous window space and built-in seating not only invite us to nestle right into the view, they also bring the view dramatically closer to us, sometimes right up to the windows.
 This makes it easier to remain in touch with the day and with seasonal effects while staying inside the house.
 Light and season guarantee a continually changing scene, from day to day and month to month.
 The room pictured above, designed as a summer tea room that was once open to the elements, was eventually enclosed, re-muddled abusively, and stayed that way until steps were taken to set it right.
 The leaded-glass casements and built-in window seat now combine with the original barrel-vaulted ceiling to create an inviting space that feels as though it's a piece of the garden itself.

-Windows framing views that change with the season, this in autumn
+Windows framing views that change with the season, here in autumn

-Same window, different season, this time revealing a lush early spring garden scene
+Same window, this time revealing a lush early spring garden scene

 In the Hubert Savage bungalow, all of the windows have been treated as opportunities to capture views, admit light and air, and relieve the heaviness of blank walls.
 By connecting inside to outside visually on three sides, the house itself becomes a vehicle for capturing views.
 It succeeds in tapping into what the Japanese call 'borrowed scenery', in essence framing the natural surroundings to be seen as views from within.
 Many of the windows also open, both top and bottom, optimizing opportunities for ventilation of individual rooms (again allowing hot air out at the top, pulling cooler air in down below).
 Ambient light is caused to penetrate the building's interior by dint of its long east-west walls.

-Late afternoon western light in summer reaches deep into the kitchen, imparting a warm glow
+Late afternoon summer light reaches deep into the kitchen, imparting a warm glow

 Above, generous sash windows set low in the wall plane invite sunlight deep into the interior, visually warming the rooms and connecting occupants directly to the day while drawing the eye out into surrounding greenery.
 Even in the weaker light of winter there's considerable solar gain and the interiors are visually warmed into a cozy, inviting space (heat is however still very much required!).
 These large, vertical windows are set a mere thirty inches from the floor, strengthening visual access to the sheltered garden beyond.
 Pictured below is our tiny central corridor, an intermediate space that gives access to no fewer than seven doorways!
 The door at the end of the hallway accesses our attic space, which in turn has a small north-facing window that opens.
 If on a sultry summer evening we open windows downstairs, then open the attic door and the attic window, hot air rushes out of the main floor space up into the attic and then flows out of the attic window.
 This is, once again, a conscious use of the stack effect to cool space, exploiting hot air's tendency to rise and pull cooler air in behind it.
 This effect is so strong that if you stand in the doorway to the attic when it's happening, you can feel the airflow moving swiftly through the opening.
 This form of ventilating to overcome excessive heat was expressly designed into these buildings.

-Bumping portions of the wall planes outwards serves to spread the building out into the landscape
+Bumping wall planes outwards spreads the building out into the landscape

-Seeing the exterior from inside also reinforces a sense of connection
+The exterior seen from inside reinforces their connection

 Bungalows have been described as 'rambling' because they can project out into the landscape by means of bumpouts and roof lifts.
 Projecting bays and other roofed devices used to vary the surface of wall planes serve to counter the sense of boxiness that can accompany a house.
 Architectural projections link the building more directly to its landscape, allowing it to feel fitted around the land's contours; this may in turn create opportunities to step the building up or down the land.
 Another device used successfully by arts-and-crafts architects involves intentionally catching glimpses of the exterior of the building from within the house.
 Because the Savage bungalow's footprint was made irregular by design and its roof line is pushed well out over its walls, opportunities for such exterior glimpses abound.
 Above, kitchen windows afford views of a glazed door to the back porch, which advances out into the garden while offering a snug rear entry to the home.
 Below, a walk-in closet added years after the main building was erected is gained by projecting the rear wall outwards as a half-cabin and stepping it up a rising landform.

-Setting the building directly on the land has the effect of making it appear to grow out of the ground
+A building set directly on the land seems to grow right out of the ground

 Hubert Savage chose to set a corner of the rear wall of his bungalow directly on the landform it crowns, further gluing it to the site (photo above).
 This cements the impression that building and landscape are one, making the house feel like it belongs just where it was built.
 At the back of the house, this placement gives access to a private garden realm entered almost imperceptibly from the main floor level (a drop of about fifteen inches).
 This in turn, visually, allows central living spaces to feel continuous with the gardened setting, emphasizing directly the sense of connection.
 Placement near ground level serves to pull the building downwards, so its entire mass feels accessible and more intimate at the back.
 In this way feelings of harmony between nature and dwelling are set in motion (picture below).
 Today this rock would likely be blasted out, the building pad leveled and extended for ease of construction, and the pre-existing relationships formed by retreating glaciers and advancing vegetation obliterated to allow construction of an over-scale home.

-Left, a barge board brought so close to ground its tail had to be clipped for residents' safety
+The barge board was brought so close to ground its tail had to be clipped for safe movement

 Setting the building into the landscape as opposed to remaking the site for convenience demonstrates respect, bordering on reverence, for the natural surroundings.
 It also anchors the feeling that nature and garden run right up to the house, reinforcing the sense of synthesis and complicity between the two.
 In this conception, nature isn't simply a distant glimpse of what lies outside.
 Of course this gives the illusion that one is somehow in the garden while still inside the house, a feeling that is encompassing by design.Whether inside gazing outwards, standing in an intermediate space like a verandah, or standing outside in the garden, perhaps looking back towards the building, nature is always present and defining.

-The garden contrived as an enclave that extends the habitable world outwards as a series of outdoor rooms.
+The garden contrived as an enclave extends it as a series of outdoor rooms

 While the house is designed as an architectural object in a garden and the garden developed as a context for the house, both are designed to exist in harmony with the broader landscape setting.
 The Garry Oaks, native shrubs and flowers, and glaciated rocky outcrops retain elements of an original landscape setting for both house and garden (magically, many remnants of native landscape survived subdivision of an originally much larger lot).
 One way of furthering the explicit connection between building and surroundings is to contrive the garden as an informal series of outdoor rooms, linked together by paths.
 If these garden rooms are implied rather than bluntly stated, it's possible to achieve a subtle extension of architecture into surroundings that provides orientation for human use without reducing nature to a sequence of activity spaces.
 This form of composition, known traditionally as picturesque landscaping, is also a lens through which the building's siting can be seen more accurately.